 - Try to check AirPods at the post office before paying money (or agree to money return if you don’t like it)

-During the function test of Right AirPods Pro I was about to buy, I put it in charging case and tried to do a Factory Reset (see Software Issue part above).
-Unfortunately I managed to play each AirPod individually, but not together… they didn’t synchronize.
+During the function test of the Right AirPods Pro I was about to buy, I put it in a charging case and tried to do a Factory Reset (see Software Issue part above).
+Unfortunately, I managed to play each AirPod individually, but not together… they didn’t synchronize.

 How to pair a replacement AirPods?